ctrager/budoco/README.md

 Dev teams moved on to Github and Jira for their issue tracking needs.
 Microsoft moved on too.

 But then...2020: I started writing Budoco in November 2020 in order to distract myself from election anxiety and to break the COVID-19 monotony.

-Budoco runs on Microsoft's cross-platform Dotnet Core 5 can run.
-I've been developing it on Linux Mint, based on Ubuntu 20.04.
+Budoco runs on Microsoft's cross-platform Dotnet Core 5.
+I've been developing it on Linux Mint based on Ubuntu 20.04.
 It uses Postgres as its database.

 If Budoco is amusing you in any way, let me know at ctrager@yahoo.com